superdesk/web-publisher/docs/bundles/SWPRuleBundle/usage.rst

 Configuring the Rule Applicator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To register your new rule applicator, simply add a definition to your services file and tag it with a special name: ``applicator.rule_applicator``:
+To register your new rule applicator, simply add a definition to your services file and tag it with a special name: ``applicator.rule_applicator``, it will be automatically added to the chain of rule applicators:

 .. code-block:: yaml